NivaldoFarias/portfolio-template/README.md

 # Portfolio Template

+## Testimonials

+> _"A blazingly-fast and easy-to-use portfolio template for developers of any level AND FOR FREE?!!?_ 😱 _" - Steve Jobs, probably_

+> _"I've never seen anything like this before.
+It's amazing!" - everyone that's ever used this template_

+## Template vs regular repository

+This repository is a template, which means that it can be used as a base for other repositories.
+This is useful for creating new repositories with the same files and directory structure as this one, whilst not maintaining the git history of the template repository.
+To create a new repository using this template, click on the `Use this template` button on the top of the page.

+To learn more about template repositories, check out the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Summary

 This project showcases a portfolio as a dashboard containing all public Github repositories of the user _(myself, in this case)_.
 Built and generated using [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).
 All pages inside the `/repo` subroute are rendered server-side and shipped with minimal JavaScript.
 Each page's content is fetched using the [Github API](https://docs.github.com/en/rest) and rendered using [Astro's built-in server-side rendering](https://docs.astro.build/en/guides/server-side-rendering/) and a [Vercel SSR adapter for Astro Apps](https://docs.astro.build/en/guides/integrations-guide/vercel/).